Cover

 potueruntne magis tempore prosilire quam cum Licinius venisset, cum in manu teneret veneni pyxidem? quae cum iam erat tradita servis, si evasissent subito ex balneis mulieris amici Liciniumque comprehendissent, imploraret hominum fidem atque a se illam pyxidem traditam pernegaret. quem quo modo illi reprehenderent? vidisse se dicerent? primum ad se revocarent maximi facinoris crimen; deinde id se vidisse dicerent quod, quo loco collocati fuerant, non potuissent videre. tempore igitur ipso se ostenderunt, cum Licinius venisset, pyxidem expediret, manum porrigeret, venenum traderet. mimi ergo est iam exitus, non fabulae; in quo cum clausula non invenitur, fugit aliquis e manibus, deinde scabilla concrepant, aulaeum tollitur.

-Could they have chosen a better time to dart out than after Licinius had arrived, while holding in his hand the box of poison?
-For when it had been already handed over to the slaves, if the lady’s friends had suddenly left their hiding-place inside the baths, and seized Licinius, he would have been found imploring protection, denying that he had handed over that box to them.
-And how were they to refute him?
+Could they have jumped out at a better time, than when Licinius had arrived, when he was holding in his hand the box of poison?
+When it had already been handed over to the slaves, if the friends of the lady had suddenly come out from the baths and had seized Licinius, he would have begged protection of the men and would have denied that that box had been handed over by him.
+How were they to refute him?
 Were they to say that they saw him?
-In the first place, they would be bringing on their own heads a charge of a most serious crime; secondly, they would have to say that they saw what they could not have seen from the place where they had been posted.
-They therefore showed themselves just at the very moment after Licinius had arrived, when he was getting out the box, stretching forth his hand, handing over the poison.
-So, then, we have the finale of a mime, not of a proper play; the sort of thing where, when no fit ending can be found, someone escapes from someone’s clutches, off go the clappers, and we get the curtain.
+Firstly, they would call upon themselves the charge of a most serious crime, then, they would say that they had seen that which, from the place were they had been posted, they could not have seen Therefore, they showed themselves just at that very moment when Licinius had arrived, when he was getting out the box, stretching out his hand, handing over the poison.
+Therefore, this is the finale of a mime- not of a play, in which, when no fit ending can be found, someone escapes from someone’s clutches, then off go the clappers, and we get the curtain.

 66